ameyinvent/Personalised-Messages/README.md

 # Gather Contacts

 1.Open Google Contacts webpage and export your contacts.
-Ensure to keep this csv as "google.csv" and keep it in the same folder.
+2.Ensure to keep this csv as "google.csv" and keep it in the same folder.